cssconf/blog-content/2015/2015-09-17_meet-michael-mifsud/2015-09-17_meet-michael-mifsud.md

 <span class="strong-border">If you could, what's one thing you'd like to change in our industry?</span>
 I'd promote more acceptance.
 There is too much ego and fear in our industry.
 I feel like it holds us back as whole.
 <hr>
-We're really excited to have Michael join us on stage and we hope he'd have a great time here in Berlin!
+We're really excited to have Michael join us on stage and we hope he'll have a great time here in Berlin!
 Until then, be sure to follow him on [Twitter](https://twitter.com/xzyfer).